akempler/ContentTools/README.md

 **So what does it do?
 It adds three new components:**

 ### Create Content:
 This block adds a + icon providing quick access to create content.
-Generally I add this to the top of a sidebar.
+Just add it to a region via the block admin.
 Clicking on it reveals a dropdown of content the user can create.
 These are the same content types that would appear for the user if they went to /node/add.
 In other words, only types they have permission to create will be listed there.

 ### Node Tools:
 I find the primary tabs awkward.
 Especially because with other modules installed they can have options I don't want certain customers to see.
 I could just hide some of them or fidget with permissions but certain users will still need to access them.
 Also I find them visually distracting.
 This component creates a simplified menu of just the menu items everyone needs access to such as node info, edit, and revisions.
 These are presented as small icons at the top of the node.
 Additionally, if the book module is installed and the current node is a book page it will provide the ability to create a child page.